 Section 504 and the Americans with Disabilities Act (ADA) require districts to establish a grievance procedure that incorporates due process standards and provides for prompt and equitable resolution.
 The following procedure should be followed if any person, student who has reached the age of majority, or parent disagrees with any actions of the 504 Committee, has a concern regarding the implementation of the documented accommodations in the Section 504 plan, or believe they are the victim of discrimination of any type such as denial of a free appropriate public education, disability harassment, discrimination based on race, color, or national origin, sexual harassment, gender-based harassment, etc. Section 504 provides: "No otherwise qualified individual with a disability . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”
 29 U.S.C. § 794(a).
 See 34 CFR Part 104 (Section 504 implementing regulations).

 The School District of Oconee County does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following person has been designated to handle inquiries regarding the non-discrimination policies: Assistant Superintendent for Operational Services.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Assistant Superintendent of Instruction.
 They may be contacted by mail at 414 S. Pine St, Walhalla SC 29691 or by phone at 864-886- 4400.

 1. Complete the Section 504/ADA Grievance Form.